UKCloud/documentation/articles/vmware/vmw-faq-journaling-protection.md

 - Perform disaster recovery tests by recovering vApps into the recovery destination

+### Can I set different retention policies for my vApps?

+Yes.
+Each vApp maps to a VPG, and each VPG can have its own retention policy.
+For example, you may have one VPG retention policy set at 2-day Journaling and another VPG retention policy set at 7-day Journaling.

 ### Is this a managed service?

 No. UKCloud have implemented Journaling Protection to be available for UKCloud for VMware workloads as an on-platform service and will ensure that the service is available and updated accordingly.
 Once the service has been available for your workloads, you will be responsible for managing the service via the UKCloud or Journaling Protection portal (powered by Zerto).